qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 * Work on visualizations (flame graphs etc.)

 There was some question about having bcc on OS X I believe?
-But I could not here the answer.
+But I could not hear the answer.
 Other questions I did not understand.
 Personally, I asked about plans to add new tutorials or tools related to networking aspects in bcc.
 It seems that Brendan leaves it to people working on networking stuff (so, not from him I get).